sbennett7825/capstone/GLPAAC-front-end/README.md

 # GLPAAC Front-End

-This is the front-end client for the GLPAAC (Gestalt Language Processors Augmentative and Alternative Communication) application.
+These are the instructions for the front-end client for the GLPAAC (Gestalt Language Processors Augmentative and Alternative Communication) application.

 ## Setup Instructions